Cludo/Cludo.DocumentationHub/content/_index.md

 {{< /hint >}}

 {{< hint warning >}}
-Some features don't work out of the box without using the Cludo JavaScript.
+Some features don't work out of the box without using the Cludo JavaScript library.
 You will have to do your own implementation of quicklinks and tracking.
 {{< /hint >}}